Cacti/plugin_thold/README.md

 * feature: Set THOLD_* specific environment variables for script use

+* feature: Allow Threshold Acknowledgment and Suspension of Notification.

 * issue#78: Different dimension - MegaBytes instead of Megabits

 * issue#182: When adding/removing list from a Threshold, Templated Thresholds should be ignored.